Skip to content

 • Natural approaches: Curcumin, ginger, and other natural anti-inflammatory compounds (discuss with Dr. Notley)

-One of the most consistent findings in cervical radiculopathy research is that multimodal treatment—combining several evidence-based therapies—produces better outcomes than any single treatment approach used in isolation.
+One of the most consistent findings in cervical radiculopathy research is that combining several proven therapies produces better outcomes than any single treatment used alone.

 What the Evidence Shows:

-• Manual therapy + Exercise therapy = Superior outcomes to either alone
+• Manual therapy + Exercise = Superior outcomes to either alone

 • Cervical traction + Manual therapy + Exercise = Optimal pain and functional improvement